 The new CYC Richmond Community Hub (opening in 2021) will expand education and employment opportunities to young people, low-income adults, and older adults in the Richmond district.
 The Hub will provide culturally and linguistically appropriate connection services through a mix of outreach, workshops, individual service coordination and community events.
 Like all CYC programs, this Hub will support cultural pride and a family-centered approach.

-Job Readiness for English Language Learners (JRELL) provides training and workplace experience to youth 14-18 who are primarily immigrant English Language Learners to ensure they are ready and prepared to succeed in school, work, and life.
+Job Readiness for English Language Learners (JRELL) is a workforce development program that provides training and workplace experience to youth aged 14-18 who are primarily immigrant English Language Learners to ensure they are ready and prepared to succeed in school, work, and life.

-Supporting Transitions & Aspirations Mentorship Program supports API high school sophomores and juniors with academic, life, and college application skill-building and mentorship.
+Supporting Transitions & Aspirations Mentorship Program (STAMP) provides API high school sophomores and juniors with academic, life, and college application skill-building and mentorship.
+Mentors meet their mentees once a month on Saturdays to build rapport and provide guidance.